music-encoding/guidelines/_guidelines-v3/22-userSymbols/04-usersymbolsLineRendition.md

 version: "v3"
 ---

 The **@form** attribute of lines may take the following values:

 - dashed
 - dotted
 - solid
-- wavy

-These attribute values are only qualitative.
+- wavyThese attribute values are only qualitative.
 Actual dash length and dot and dash spacing are implementation dependent.

 The **@width** attribute may take the following values:

 - narrow
 - medium
-- wide

-These values are also qualitative, however, they are also relative.
+- wideThese values are also qualitative, however, they are also relative.
 That is, 'narrow' is the default value, 'medium' is twice as wide as 'narrow', and 'wide' is twice as wide as